William Oliphant, Lord Newton: Life

 He was elevated to the bench in January 1611, in succession to Sir David Lindsay of Edzell, one of the lords-ordinary.
 Thereupon the privy council wrote a long letter to the king, in which they declared how popular had been the election of one 'whose bipast cariage is an hes bene onlie forceable to hold him in your Majesteis rememberance' (ib. ix.
 592).
 Next year (19 June) he was nominated in a royal letter as king's advocate, in succession to Hamilton, who had been appointed clerk of register.
-On 9 July following be was admitted of the privy council as lord-advocate, and was nighted by the chancellor in conformity with a mandate from the king.
+On 9 July following be was admitted of the privy council as lord-advocate, and was knighted by the chancellor in conformity with a mandate from the king.
 He retained his seat on the bench (ib. ix.
 403).
 Parliament ratified his appointment in October, and granted a pension of 1,000l. for life, which the king had intimated to the council in a letter of 8 April 1611.